cran/mRpostman/README.md

 mirror](https://cranlogs.r-pkg.org/badges/mRpostman)](https://cran.r-project.org/package=mRpostman)
 [![CRAN/METACRAN](https://img.shields.io/cran/l/mRpostman)](https://opensource.org/licenses/GPL-3.0)

-IMAP Tools for R in a Tidy Way
+IMAP Toolkit for R

 ## Overview

-**mRpostman** provides multiple IMAP (Internet Message Access Protocol) commands based on the RFC 3501 manual (Crispin, 2003), its updates, and other related documents.
-Besides other features, this package presents functions for listing, selecting and renaming mailboxes, as well as moving, fetching, and searching for messages using several criteria.
+**mRpostman** makes extensive use of ‘curl’ and ‘libcurl’ capabilities, providing functions for mailboxes and electronic messages manipulation, such as moving, deleting, and searching messages using specific criteria, setting and clearing flags, selective fetching of message attributes and more.

 mRpostman website: <https://allanvc.github.io/mRpostman>

 ## First things first …

-Before using **mRpostman**, it is essential to configure your mail account.
+Before using **mRpostman**, it is essential to configure your email account.
 Many mail providers require authorizing **“less secure apps”** to access your account from a third part app.